jlduan/fba/docs/tutorials/phage-atac/PRJNA661457/tutorial.rst

 .. _`Gene Expression Omnibus`: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM4766851

-Inspect fastq files (This is a phage-derived tag library built on top of single-cell ATAC-seq library, we will need all 3 reads).
+Inspect fastq files (This is a phage-derived tag library built on top of the single-cell ATAC-seq library, we will need all 3 reads).

 .. code-block:: console